carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/index.md

 ---
 title: Utility Intelligence
-description: The documentation of Utility Intelligence - A user-friendly Utility AI Framework
+description: The documentation of Utility Intelligence - A user-friendly Utility AI Framework for Unity
 hide: feedback
 ---